 Note for editors

-ACEM, the European Association of Motorcycle Manufacturers, is the trade association that represents manufacturers of powered-two and three-wheelers as well as quadricycles (L-category vehicles) in Europe.
-ACEM members include 17 manufacturing companies and 17 national industry associations in 14 different European countries.
-About 300,000 jobs depend on the motorcycle, moped, tricycle and quadricycle industry in Europe.
+The European Association of Motorcycle Manufacturers (ACEM) represents manufacturers of mopeds, motorcycles, three-wheelers and quadricycles (L-category vehicles) in Europe.
+ACEM members include 17 manufacturing companies and 17 national industry associations.